algo21-220040022/Assignment2/README.md

 This file is used to define the categories of different factors and other parameters.

 ## backtest result
+Here use the CSI800 as stock pools and the benchmark is CSI800.
 Annual Return: 29.10%; Volatility: 24.43%; Maximum drawdown: 22.57%; Sharpe: 1.07;
 ![image](https://github.com/algo21-220040022/Neural_Network_Factor_Mining/blob/main/picture/backtest_reuslt.png.png)